Maksimir Park: Landscaping

 The landscaping was first conceived by Bishop Vrhovac in the baroque style.
 As one of the earliest public parks, it followed the principles laid out by the gardening theorist Christian Cay Lorenz Hirschfeld.
-In 1839, Bishop Juraj Haulik (1788–1869), and others redesigned the park.
+Following the death of Maksimilijan Vrhovac, work on the development of Park Maksimir was continued by Bishop Aleksandar Alagović (1760–1837).
+He abandoned the original Baroque concept of the park and initiated efforts to open up the landscape, including the formation of meadows and the thinning of woodland areas to create a more spacious environment.
+Although Alagović carried out relatively few physical interventions, he laid the foundations for the development of a landscape-style park.
+This vision was ultimately brought to completion by Archbishop Juraj Haulik (1788–1869), who is regarded as the principal creator and designer of Maksimir Park.
+In 1839, Bishop Juraj Haulik, and others redesigned the park.
 Haulik's vision was very much in line with Biedermeierist notions, and romantic neoclassicism, with elements from historicism; and in emulation of the park at the Laxenburg estate of the Habsburgs.